 The map includes current railways which have been blended with future new lines.
 For current railways lines that you can travel on visit the guide to train travel in Southeast Asia.

-The proposed railways consist of lines that are currently under construction, in feasibility study phase, or election promises pulled out of the proverbial pork barrel.
+The proposed railways consist of lines that are currently under construction, in the feasibility study phase, or election promises pulled out of the proverbial pork barrel.
 All the details of those can be found in the references section below, sorted by country.
 I’ve no doubt missed some so I will be continually adding to the list as more references are found.

 Lines that are implied that could be built